How Many Questions Did Jesus Answer in the Bible?

 FAQs

-Exactly how many questions did Jesus answer in the Bible?
+How many questions did Jesus answer in the Bible?

 Did Jesus ever refuse to answer a question?

-Did Jesus answer questions with questions?
+How did Jesus typically answer questions?

 0 Community answers